 What is SEN Support?

-SEN Support is the process schools and other settings use to identify and meet the needs of children with SEN. They should alter support where necessary.
+SEN Support is what schools and similar settings use to find and meet the needs of children with special educational needs (SEN).

 This used to be called Early Years/School Action and Early Years/School Action Plus.

 Education settings must make sure they meet the “reasonable” special educational needs of children.
 This means that all education settings – early years settings, schools and colleges – should be able to meet the needs of most children with a learning disability.

 If a child or young person has SEN, or an educational setting thinks that they might have SEN, the staff must follow this process:

 - Assess: they must talk to a child’s parents or the young person themselves to work out what support might be needed.